Naoki Higashida: Disputed authorship

-Temple Grandin, an autistic inventor and author, was initially concerned that The Reason I Jump might have been written using the controversial method of facilitated communication, as there was little accompanying information about the teaching and communication methods used, but she later satisfied herself that the book was all Higashida's own work.
+Temple Grandin, an autistic inventor and author, was initially concerned that The Reason I Jump might have been written using facilitated communication, noting that "when this method is used, the facilitator is often the true author", but after reading the book, she says she became "confident" that it was Higashida's own work.
 However, Grandin wrote that there should have been more documentation on his ability to communicate independently.